 Princess Waltz seems to want to go for awesome because when Princess Iris uses her Eldhi Arc's ultimate sword evolution, the damn thing grows large enough to smite A CASTLE SIZED MAGIC GOLEM!
 To be fair, said golem was wielding a massive BFS of its own.

 Angela has a Big Fraggin Spear and Liesel a Big Fraggin Hammer.

-Common in the later Final Fantasy games.
 The most well-known video game example is Cloud's Buster Sword from Final Fantasy VII(which is also the picture at the top of this trope, wouldn't ya know it?), and the Masamune used by Arch-Enemy and Big Bad Sephiroth.
 The Buster Sword is simply a really big sword, while the Masamune is a six-foot katana that aside from length has normal proportions.

 By Advent Children, Cloud has ditched the Buster Sword and left it on Zack's grave.
 He replaces it with the equally huge Fusion Swords, a set of six individual swords that combine into one.
 Each of the individual swords is also a BFS, the proportionally smaller "side blades" being normal-sized.

 Masamune has gone through multiple size changes between games/movies. ex.
 In Dissidia: Final Fantasy the sword is 12 feet long.
 Interestly, at least one Real Life nodachi was actually that long (see below), though it was never actually used as a weapon.

 Though it's likely due to graphical limitations, Cloud and Sephiroth are hardly the original examples, though there are the Trope Codifiers for the series.
 A◊ few◊ samples◊ from◊, earlier◊ games◊.